-Although many potty-training tips apply to boys and girls alike, potty training boys does pose some unique challenges.
-Whether you're wondering when to start potty training boys, whether to teach sitting or standing first, and how to encourage good aim, Circle of Moms members have offered great toilet-training tips to help you potty train boys with confidence.
+Although many potty-training tips apply to boys and girls alike , potty training boys does pose some unique challenges.
+Whether you're wondering when to start potty training boys, whether to teach sitting or standing first, and how to encourage good aim, readers have offered great toilet-training tips to help you potty train boys with confidence.

 1. Be Patient